n3mo/mmtool/README.md

 * Time series analyses.
 How quickly were tweets occurring across time?
 Do changes in tweet patterns correspond to other identifiable data patterns?
 Etc.
 * Tweet "hydration".
 Make your Twitter data set share-able by reducing tweets to coded representations permitted by Twitter.
 * Filtering/removal of unnecessary data fields in MassMine JSON.
 MassMine returns a lot of information.
 You probably don't need it all.
 Reduce your data's file size by filtering out the chaff from the wheat.
+* Visual, web-browser interface for running MassMine and working with the resulting data.
 * And more!

 ## Caching by default